Franz J. Berlenbach Jr.: Professional life

 For a time, Berlenbach Jr. worked for the architectural designing firm of James Renwick Jr in 1880.
 He opened his own company in 1885, an office in 260 Graham Avenue.
 In partnership with father, Franz Joseph Berlenbach Sr., both engaged primarily in the building of tenements and small residential houses in Williamsburg, New York.
 Berlenbach Jr. became involved in designing Roman Catholic churches, specializing in the Romanesque style although also created designs influenced by Italian Renaissance later on.
 His architectural creations included St. Finbar Church, the Assumption Church, St. Joseph Church, the Blessed Sacrament Church, the St. Aloysius Roman Catholic Church, the St. Matthias Roman Catholic Parish, and the Parish Hall ("Institute") of Our Lady of Mount Carmel in Astoria NY (1909).
-For the Dominican congregation, Berlenbach Jr. accepted jobs from Convent of the Order of St. Dominic in 1889, the Annunciation School in 1892, the Convent of the Church of the Annunciation in 1889, and the St. Sebastian Roman Catholic Church during the mid-1890s.
+For the Dominican congregation, Berlenbach Jr. accepted jobs from Convent of the Order of St. Dominic in 1889, the Annunciation School in 1892, the Convent of the Church of the Annunciation in 1889, and the St. Sebastian Roman Catholic Church during the mid-1890s. and Visitation Monastery, Bay Ridge Brooklyn, completed in 1913.